agakhil13/terraform-quick-notes/ReadMe.md

 5. map (or object)
     > a group of values identified by named labels, like {name = "Mabel", age = 52}.

+#### Terraform loads variables in the following order, with later sources taking precedence over earlier ones:
+> - Environment variables
+> - The terraform.tfvars file, if present.
+> - The terraform.tfvars.json file, if present.
+> - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+> - Any -var and -var-file options on the command line, in the order they are provided.
+(This includes > variables set by a Terraform Cloud workspace.)

 #### Main commands:
 - init
     > Prepare your working directory for other commands